-Between January and September 2020 there will be 30 test administrations for the MCAT.
-If you have not yet taken the MCAT, you should try to do it by mid-summer if you plan to apply this summer.
+Between January and September 2023 there will be 30 test administrations for the MCAT.
+If you have not yet taken the MCAT, you should try to do it by the end of June if you plan to apply this summer.
 Most medical schools have rolling admissions, filling their seats with applicants whose application files are completed first.
 To postpone taking the test until late July creates problems, because it delays consideration of your whole application until the MCAT scores are received about a month later.
 Some schools will not accept an MCAT taken in September of the application year.
 In addition, taking a September MCAT means you must apply to medical schools before you know your MCAT score.
 A top score combined with excellent grades means that you should apply to the best schools; a lower score means that you should apply to less competitive schools.

 Registration for the MCAT is online at https://www.aamc.org/students/applying/mcat/reserving.
 The MCAT is offered only at designated test centers.
 As there are limited seats at each test site, you should register for your preferred date as soon as registration becomes available.